randyrossi/bmc64/README.md

 # BMC64

 BMC64 is a bare metal C64 emulator for the Raspberry Pi with true 50hz/60hz smooth scrolling and low latency between input & video/audio.
+Two other Commodore builds are available as well; C128 and Vic20.

-# Features
+# BMC64 Features
   * Quick boot time (4.1 seconds!)
   * Frames are timed to vsync for true 50/60 hz smooth scrolling (no horizontal tearing!)
   * Low latency between input & audio/video
   * No shutdown sequence required, just power off
   * High compatibility thanks to VICE
   * Can wire real Commodore/Atari Joysticks via GPIO (no PCB option)
-  * Can wire real C64 keyboard + Joysticks (requires a PCB)
   * Keyrah friendly

 # Limitations
-  * USB gamepad support is limited
+  * USB gamepad support is limited.
+Not all gamepads will work.
+  * There is no network support.
+  * No VDC support for C128.

 This project uses VICE for emulation without any O/S (Linux) distribution installed on the Pi.
 VICE (Versatile Commodore Emulator) platform dependencies are satisfied using circle-stdlib.